Flash flooding hits Md. for second time in 2 years

 5:30 PM Sunday- **FLASH FLOOD EMERGENCY** remains in effect for Ellicott City.
 This is an EXTREMELY DANGEROUS AND POTENTIALLY CATASTROPHIC situation and you must move to HIGHER GROUND IMMEDIATELY AND STAY AWAY FROM ANYWHERE WHERE WATER IS MOVING.— NWS DC/Baltimore (@NWS_BaltWash) May 27, 2018

-Photos and videos taken by eyewitnesses show floodwaters several feet deep surging down Main Street in the city's historic district.
-Residents were being urged to avoid the area, and those trapped were told to seek higher ground and await rescue.
+Residents were urged to avoid the area, and those trapped were told to seek higher ground and await rescue.

-Maryland Governor Larry Hogan said on Twitter that he had declared a state of emergency, and the Howard County Fire Department said on Twitter that it had summoned rescue crews from as far away as Northern Virginia to assist in rescue efforts.
-The agency added that water had risen above the first floor of buildings in some areas.
+Maryland Governor Larry Hogan said on Twitter that he had declared a state of emergency, and the Howard County Fire Department said it had summoned first responders from as far away as Northern Virginia to assist in rescue efforts.
+The agency added that water had risen above the first floor of buildings in some areas and that it had received reports of building collapses.

-A local newspaper reporter remarked on Twitter that Sunday's flooding looked "worse than 2016," when a similar flash flood struck the same neighborhood on a Saturday, July 30.
+A local newspaper reporter remarked on Twitter that Sunday's flooding looked "worse than 2016," when a similar flash flood struck the same neighborhood on Saturday, July 30.
 During that flooding event, a group of bystanders formed a human chain to rescue a motorist trapped in her car in a widely circulated video clip.

+In addition to the flooding in Ellicott City, flooding was also reported elsewhere in Howard County and in neighboring Baltimore City and county.